CursedRock17/F-Drone-Stack/Hardware/README.md

 8) We must now screw in the battery pack, to the bottom with the holder
-9) **Before** plugging in your external connectors or the Teensy, you need to test the BEC, since it's controlled with a potentiometer. **Ensure no component can be fried by 7.4V you'll get from the battery**.
+9) **Before** plugging in your external connectors or the Teensy, you need to test the BEC, since it's controlled with a potentiometer. **Ensure no component can be fried by the 7.4V you'll get from the battery**.
 Do this in a controlled environment and set up ahead of time, plug in your battery, take a multimeter and the easy spot to test will be the back of the board where lies the Teensy's 5V and GND pins, so being careful as to not short the two, put the meter on each respective side.
-You should get about 4.95 - 5.15V, if not, disasmbled.
+You should get about 4.95 - 5.15V, if not, disassemble.
 Alternatively you could put temporary header pins into the soldered socket and test that way.
 If need be, tune that potentiometer
 10) After ensuring you won't fry your connectors, plug in the components.
 11) You should use Waxed Nylon String or similar, with a clove hitch knot